KDZU-antisocial/kdzu-org/README-video.md

 ## 🎥 Overview

-The KDZU site uses a custom Vimeo video component (`VimeoVideo.astro`) that provides a flexible, responsive, and customizable way to embed videos across all content types (pages, MDC posts, blog posts, events, etc.).
+The KDZU site uses a custom Vimeo video component (`VimeoVideo.astro`) that provides a flexible, responsive, and customizable way to embed videos across all content types (pages, MDC posts, events, etc.).

 ## 📁 Files